 - Kentia Palm – medium light, low-medium water

-As for outdoor plants, here are a few that I have had luck with!
+As for outdoors, here are the potted plants that I have had luck with as a beginner!
 Most of these I have used in planters around the outside of our home, but I’m sure they could also be planted in beds.
 Just remember that they do need to be watered if they’re in a place where they won’t get rain (i.e. under cover or on your front porch).
+If you’re looking for modern planters, I highly suggest these.

 - Lemongrass – can thrive in full sun, making them perfect for the outdoors!
 As an added bonus, these plants are mosquito repellant.